dmfrodrigues/feup-bdad-proj/README.md

 # Report

-Reports are compiled by Github Actions, to see them go to `Actions > Workflows > Compile reports`, go to the most recent action and check `This run > Artifacts`.
+Reports are compiled by Github Actions, to see them go to `Actions > Workflows > reports`, go to the most recent action and check `This run > Artifacts`.

 You can always check the most recent release.